 This exam tips covers Exam Tips within Input Validation for GCSE Computer Science.
-Revise Input Validation in Robust Programs for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 5 of 5 in this topic.
+Revise Input Validation in 3.2 Programming for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 5 of 6 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position